need4swede/wiki-go/data/documents/playback/trident-player/troubleshooting/document.md

 **Check your server:**
 - Ensure your Jellyfin server has hardware transcoding configured (if available)
-- Check server CPU/GPU usage — transcoding is resource-intensive
+- Check server CPU/GPU usage.
+Transcoding is resource-intensive.
 - Verify the server logs for transcode errors

 **Check your settings:**
 - Confirm Playback Mode is set to **Transcode** in Settings > Playback
-- Try a lower Max Streaming Bitrate — very high targets may cause the server to skip transcoding
+- Try a lower Target Bitrate.
+Very high targets may cause the server to skip transcoding.

 ### Poor Quality in Transcode Mode

 **Increase the bitrate:**
-- Go to Settings > Playback > Max Streaming Bitrate
+- Go to Settings > Playback and raise the Target Bitrate
-- Try a higher value (40 Mbps or above for 4K, 15 Mbps or above for 1080p)
+- Try 40 Mbps or above for 4K, 15 Mbps or above for 1080p

 **Consider Direct Play:**
 - If your network can handle it, Direct Play always gives the best quality since it plays the original file without re-encoding

 ### Seeking Doesn't Work in Transcode Mode

-Transcoded streams are delivered sequentially — you can't seek within them the same way as direct play.
+Transcoded streams are delivered sequentially.
+You can't seek within them the same way as direct play.
 To jump to a different position, Neptune requests a new transcode starting from that point.
-This may take a moment while the server begins encoding from the new position.
+This takes a moment while the server begins encoding from the new position.